-The PCC and CC are required to maintain an effective system of internal control that supports the achievement of their policies, aims and objectives while safeguarding and securing value for money from the public funds and other resources at their disposal.
+The PCC and CC is required to maintain an effective system of internal control that supports the achievement of its policies, aims and objectives while safeguarding and securing value for money from the public funds and other resources at its disposal.

-As part of the material published with its financial statements, the PCC and CC are required to bring together commentary on their governance framework and how this has operated during the period in a governance statement.
-In preparing the governance statement, the PCC and CC tailor the content to reflect their own individual circumstances, consistent with the requirements set out in the Cipfa code of practice on local authority accounting.
-This includes a requirement to provide commentary on their arrangements for securing value for money from their use of resources.
+As part of the material published with its financial statements, the PCC and CC is required to bring together commentary on its governance framework and how this has operated during the period in a governance statement.
+In preparing its governance statement, the PCC and CC tailor the content to reflect its own individual circumstances, consistent with the requirements set out in the Cipfa code of practice on local authority accounting.
+This includes a requirement to provide commentary on its arrangements for securing value for money from their use of resources.